 This module will investigate what it means to ‘support’ and ‘revitalise’ a language, using examples from around the world.
 Students will examine case studies and examples of revitalisation projects in terms of their methods, appropriacy, effectiveness, and applicability elsewhere.

 By the end of the module, students will be able to demonstrate a broad understanding of the main issues in language support and revitalisation, and an understanding of the complex factors that affect the success or otherwise of projects.

 Students will be guided towards in-depth reading on the topics and given the opportunity to develop their the skills of analysis and synthesis of theoretical and methodological issues.
 Students will also be equipped with the core analytical skills necessary to engage in research on language support and revitalisation, including baseline surveys, programme evaluation and presentation.

 Scope and syllabus

-This module complements existing modules on Issues in Language Documentation and Language, Society and Communication, and Language Planning and Policy.
-It will help students to gain an understanding of the processes and causes of language endangerment, and issues involved in attempting to reverse it.
-It will be useful for students on the MA in Language Documentation and Description, especially those in the Support and Revitalisation strand.
+This module complements modules on Applied Language Documentation; Language, Society and Communication, and Language Planning and Policy.
+It will help students to gain an understanding of the processes and causes of language shift and endangerment, and issues involved in attempting to reverse it.
+It will be useful for students on the MA in Language Documentation and Description and others interested in language maintenance.

 The module considers language support not only as preservation through documentation, but as an active process involving the whole community, both speakers and non-speakers.
 Emphasis is put on developing ways to support language communities’ own revitalisation efforts, e.g. through resource development.
 The main focus will be on bottom-up approaches rather than top-down official language policy, although areas of overlap will be considered.

 The module will also examine the role of the researcher and external ‘expert’ in language revitalisation, e.g. in developing awareness of issues and procedures, links with other communities, or through advocacy.